lino-framework/book/docs/admin/install.rst

             ├─── ...
                 └─── ...

-This structure is recommended even if you have only one Lino site on your server because you never know whether the customer some day change their mind and ask e.g. for a test site as well.
+This structure is recommended even if you have only one Lino site on your server because you never know whether the customer some day change their mind and ask e.g. for a :term:`preview site` as well.

 It is possible to use symbolic links for the :file:`env` and :file:`repositories` in order to have several sites working on the same virtual environment.

-..
-However please note, if you choose the use the example configuration files contained in this guide.
-Ensure that the above directory structure is maintained.

 Some useful additions to your shell